apvidul/NegEX/README.md

 1)This script was written based on the paper "A Simple Algorithm for Identifying Negated Findings and Diseasesin Discharge Summaries" to identify negations in a sentence.<br>
 https://reader.elsevier.com/reader/sd/pii/S1532046401910299?token=940777A032D47A94085A07AE082116AAADE764F565DFBACB6E04FB7B094227496565FD5478E0BCBBD59EB5814F0369D8

-2)Identifies a neagation term in a sentence and look for phrases within a window size.
-The negation is then applied to all the phrases surrounding the negation term <br>
+2)Identifies a neagation term in a sentence and look for phrases within a fixed window size.
+The negation is then applied to all/some the phrases surrounding the negation term <br>

 3)There are different type of negation terms.
-We basically deal with 2 types -negation phrase that preceds the UMLS terms
--negation phrase the follows UMLS terms<br
+We basically deal with 2 types -negation phrase that preceds the UMLS terms and the negation phrase the follows UMLS terms<br>

 4)The test data to eavluate this tool is obtained from https://github.com/apvidul/negex/blob/master/negex.python/Annotations-1-120.txt <br>